GlareDB/glaredb.github.io/_glaredb/examples/e-commerce.md

 );
 ```

-## Step 3: AWS S3 - Unstructured Customer Review Data
+## Step 3: aws s3 - unstructured customer review data

-On AWS S3, you store unstructured data in the form of JSON files for customer reviews.
+On AWS S3, you store unstructured data in the form of
+JSON files for customer reviews.
 Here's an example:

 ```json
 {